tpsa-ireland-zz/tpsa-ireland.github.io/index.md

 ## How can I get involved?

-If you are a student in TCD you can attend one of our weekly seminars (the times are announced in advanced on Instagram) or sign up for our mailing list.
+If you are a student in TCD you can attend one of our weekly seminars (the times are announced in advance on Instagram) or sign up for our mailing list.
 If you aren't a student in TCD send us an email at [tpsa.ire@gmail.com](mailto:tpsa.ire@gmail.com).